Double Helix of Phyllotaxis

 A new theoretical model of phyllotactic patterns is presented in this book, based on the geometry of two oppositely twisted spirals or helices.
 Many of the models previously proposed to explain observations of phyllotactic patterns are thus explained mathematically.
 The book is abundantly illustrated with computer graphics and supplemented by hyperlinks to many more images and video animations avaiable online, showing the way phyllotactic patterns vary with growth and change in the geometry of the plant axis.

-See full review in Journal of Botanical Taxonomy and Geobotany by Simon Joseph Mayo, (16 August 2021).
+See full review in Botanical Taxonomy and Geobotany by Simon Joseph Mayo (16 August 2021)

-See Book Notice in the Journal of the Botanic al Research Institute of Texas 15(1) page 112, 2021
+See full review in the Journal of the Botanical Research Institute of Texas by Rick L. Hammer, 15(2) page 582, 2021

-See review in the University of Chicago Press Journal The Quarterly Review of Biology, Volume 96, Number 2
+See review in the University of Chicago Press Journal The Quarterly Review of Biology by Johan Gielis, Volume 96, Number 2, June 2021

 About the Author